Floriannue/CORApy/readme.md

 ```

 ## Notes
-    - Name the folder cora_matlab/global in your python translation g
+    - Name the folder cora_matlab/global in your python translation g and the folder aux auxiliary
     - if you run terminal command use windows powershell syntax, for example "command1; command2"
     - To ensure the functions and their corresponding tests are complete and correct look at the Cora2025.1.0_Manual.txt
     - Classes in python start with a captial letter, for example zonotop -> Zonotop